insure logo

 • Decreasing term: You pay the same premium for the duration of the policy, but the death benefit decreases every year.

-How to choose the right term life insurance policy
+How to get the right term life insurance policy

-For most people, a level premium term life insurance policy the best fit.
-It’s simple, and provides the most bang for your buck.
+For most people, a level premium term life insurance policy is the best fit.
+It’s simple and provides the most bang for your buck.
 No-medical-exam life insurance and online life insurance fall under the level premium term life insurance umbrella.

 How much term life insurance you need depends on your debts, financial needs, dependents’ needs – and how long you have those responsibilities.
 When will your dependents reach financial independence?
 What are your major debts, such as mortgages or student loans?
 When must they be paid off?